SBEVSL/sbevsl_migrated/readme.txt

 Add RasMol FetchToken as VSLFetchToken and rewrite Load command to use it Change all uses of SelectionSBEVSL VSLSelection
+Add more of the RasMol infrastructure, including the command error messages, the color name table converted to 0-1. instead of 0-255. and the logic to parse RGB colors.
+Provide hooks for command line SBEVSL command processing on a second tab.
+The command line commands need to be enabled from the tab and then entered with a VSL prefix.
+In addition the code on VSLFetchToken has been changed to do individual characters as -ord(ch) to avoid a conflict with tokens when unicode characters are used in an identifier.

+Note:  The update for the RGB parse is not yet complete.
+I

 25 April 2008 -- SM (integrated by HJB)